lightning/bolts/02-peer-protocol.md

     - MUST fail the channel.
   - if `commit_signature`, `num_htlcs` or `htlc_signature` is not correct as specified above for each splice:
     - MUST fail the channel.
+  - if not during an active splice negotiation
     - if the number of consecutive `commitment_signed` messages received is not the number of splice candidates plus one:
       - MUST fail the channel.
     - MUST respond with a `revoke_and_ack` message.

 #### Rationale